PLC Ladder Programming Training Course

 Omron PLC Motion Control with Sysmac Studio

-14 HoursThis instructor-led, live training in Taiwan (online or onsite) is aimed at intermediate-level automation engineers and control system designers who wish to implement motion control solutions using Omron PLCs.
+14 HoursThis instructor-led live training in Taiwan (online or onsite) is designed for intermediate-level automation engineers and control system designers who wish to implement motion control solutions using Omron PLCs.

-- Understand fundamental motion control concepts and their applications.
+- Grasp fundamental motion control concepts and their practical applications.

-- Configure motion hardware and software in Sysmac Studio.
+- Configure motion hardware and software within Sysmac Studio.

 - Program and optimize single-axis and multi-axis motion control.

-- Implement coordinated motion strategies, including interpolation and synchronization.
+- Execute coordinated motion strategies, including interpolation and synchronization.

 Omron PLC with Sysmac Studio